 The term proprioceptive system was first proposed by Sherrington more than 100 years ago (1).
 Sherrington also proposed that for movement to take place, there needs to be the excitation of one or more agonist muscle(s) with a simultaneous inhibition of the antagonist muscle(s) acting at the same joint (2).
 For these processes to occur smoothly, the brain must recognise the correct state of tonicity of each of the muscles involved.

 In the 1960’s, following on from the work of Dr Carpinteiro on patients with rachialgia at the Department of Rehabilitation Medicine, University Hospital St Maria in Lisbon, Dr Martins da Cunha identified a wide range of symptoms in patients with aetiologies which could not be attributed to organic factors.
-After examining thousands of cases, Dr Martins da Cunha proposed a new clinical entity – the Postural Deficiency Syndrome (PDS) (now also referred to as Proprioception Dysfunction Syndrome), which he eventually published in 1979 (3).
+After examining thousands of cases, Dr Martins da Cunha proposed a new clinical entity – the Postural Deficiency Syndrome (PDS), which he presented internationally in 1977 (3) in Spain and published in France in 1979 (4).
 He also developed Dr Carpinteiro’s treatment further, to allow patients to rely less on frequent visits to the hospital.
 Dr Martins da Cunha named this treatment Postural Reprogramming.

-This led me to develop a diagnostic protocol, Directional Scotometry, and to embark on the joint observation of hundreds of patients with Dr Martins da Cunha, and by 1978 to have developed an inexpensive, non-invasive, fast and accurate ophthalmological diagnostic protocol that allows to identify and categorise all forms of Postural Deficiency Syndrome.
-In 1979, I developed the use of Active Prisms, also known as Proprioceptive Prisms, for the treatment of each type of Postural Deficiency Syndrome.
+This led me to pioneer a diagnostic and classification protocol, Directional Scotometry, and to embark on the joint observation of hundreds of patients with Dr Martins da Cunha.
+By the end of 1977 I had developed an inexpensive, non-invasive, fast and accurate ophthalmological diagnostic protocol that allowed to identify and classify all types of Postural Deficiency Syndrome by means of Directional Scotometry.
+I also pioneered Active Prisms, for the treatment of each type of Postural Deficiency Syndrome which I had identified.

 Together with the treatment developed by Dr Martins da Cunha, my contribution allowed for: